William-Verstraeten/Academic-Resummay/content/authors/admin/_index.md

 **Hi and welcome to my website!**

-My name is William and I am a second-year master's student in Life Science engineering at EPFL (https://www.epfl.ch/education/master/programs/life-sciences-engineering/).
+My name is William and I am a second-year master's student in Life Science engineering at [EPFL](https://www.epfl.ch/education/master/programs/life-sciences-engineering/) .

-I'm currently working as a research intern at SUN biosciences(https://sunbioscience.ch/), where I am helping in the development of an *in vitro* model of liver cancer using the Gri3D platform (https://sunbioscience.ch/technology/).
+I'm currently working as a research intern at [SUN bioscience](https://sunbioscience.ch/), where I am helping in the development of an *in vitro* model of liver cancer using the [Gri3D platform](https://sunbioscience.ch/technology/).

 My main research interest lies in the development of reliable *in vitro* models for the study and treatment of complex diseases such as cancer and Parkinson's disease.
 Not only would such models help in the treatment of patients, but I also dare to hope that they would one day completely replace the use of animals in research.